-Following this rule, section 25 of the Act sets out a number of matters that the Court may have regard to when exercising its powers.
+Following this rule, section 25 of the Act sets out a number of matters that the Court may have regard to when exercising its powers in relation to division of assets.
 These include:

-e) Any party’s physical or mental disability: This is often not a relevant factor, but when it does come into play the Court will usually require supporting medical evidence to be provided by a GP or consultant.
+e) Any party’s physical or mental disability: This is often not a relevant factor when considering the division of assets in a divorce, but when it does come into play the Court will usually require supporting medical evidence to be provided by a GP or consultant.

 g) Benefits any party is likely to lose access to following the divorce: This usually relates to pensions, which are covered in more detail below.